 Students are required to bring a laptop with both Binary Ninja (Personal or Commercial, not Demo) and VMware Workstation/Fusion installed.
 Some experience with Python and C is necessary; knowledge of C++ or assembly is useful but not strictly necessary.

-Hacking and Securing Cloud Infrastructure
+Hacking and Securing Cloud Infrastructure - SOLD OUT

 INSTRUCTOR: Anthony Webb

 Anthony Webb has been a committed tech geek ever since first learning to code on a BBC Micro at around 6 years old.
 He has worked in IT security specifically for the past 5 years, specializing in both traditional and Cloud infrastructure and is a Principle Senior Consultant at NotSoSecure.
 Anthony currently holds industry recognised accreditations including CREST CRT and OSCP as well as a number of Amazon Web Services certifications.
 He is also a trainer for NotSoSecure’s Advanced Infrastructure Hacking

 (AIH) class, which he delivers both to classroom-style audiences and large conferences such as Black Hat.